 As a result, we believe there is a relatively untapped, brilliant autistic workforce that needs to be cultivated to push creativity and innovation even further.
 We see dodles as a platform that can help those struggling with the inherent challenges of autism.
 Free from the outside sensory and social pressures, the autistic person is able to create freely and turn their hyper-focus into elaborate creative masterpieces, gaining a sense of value (and perhaps income) in the process.

-Within the dodles staff, our Chief Executive Officer (Craig Doriot) and Chief Innovation Officer (Paul Klemstine) are both diagnosed with Aspergers (High Functioning Autism).
+Within the dodles staff, our Chief Executive Officer (Craig Doriot) and Chief Innovation Officer (Paul Klemstine) are both diagnosed with Aspergers (High Functioning Autism), in addition to tester Jacob Christopherson.
 As part of raising awareness, we will also be seeking to hire, develop & transact business with those struggling with autism.